-Come and see where we might all be going on this one great big adventure.
+People came to see where we might all be going on this one great big adventure on February 9th 2018.

-This event is inspired and supported by the Global Brain Health Institute, The Alzheimers Association, Creative Aging San Francisco, Ruth’s Table, Aroha Philanthropies and The Arts Council of Ireland.
+This event was inspired and supported by the Global Brain Health Institute, The Alzheimers Association, Creative Aging San Francisco, Ruth’s Table, Aroha Philanthropies and The Arts Council of Ireland.